Sean Bonniwell

-Thomas Harvey "Sean" Bonniwell (August 16, 1940 – December 20, 2011) was an American singer-songwriter/guitarist, who was known as the creative force behind the 1960s garage rock band, The Music Machine.
+Thomas Harvey "Sean" Bonniwell (August 16, 1940 – December 20, 2011) was an American singer-songwriter/guitarist, who was known as the creative force behind the 1960s garage blues and blues rock band, The Music Machine.

 Bonniwell was quoted in Richie Unterberger's 1998 book, Unknown Legends of Rock 'n' Roll, as saying "Rock and roll was a teenager in the '60s, and I used that climate to express my confusion, my anger, at the injustice of the world."

 Life and career

-Early years to 1960s
+Early years to 1970s

 Bonniwell was born in San Jose, California.
 During his teens, Bonniwell was inspired to form a high school vocal group after hearing the song "Only You" by The Platters.
 After high school, Bonniwell's first serious musical incarnation was that of clean-cut pop-folk guitarist for the quartet The Wayfarers.
 The Wayfarers released three albums under the RCA label.

 As the folk music craze died out, Bonniwell sought to create music with "fuzz and fangs".
 In 1965, he formed a trio called The Ragamuffins, which quickly grew into The Music Machine.
 Adopting Beatles-style moptop hair and all-black outfits (and Bonniwell's signature single black leather glove), Music Machine churned out a diversified style of garage rock.
 After the band's debut album spawned the successful single "Talk Talk" (1966), the original line-up broke apart.
 Bonniwell continued on with Music Machine, now signed to Warner Bros.
 Records and renamed The Bonniwell Music Machine (1967).
 Unhappy with the way things were going, Bonniwell sold the rights to the band name to his label to be released from their contract.

 In 1969, along with Mosaic Tweed and a duo consisting of Brad Truitt and Billy Woodruff, he was signed to the talent roster of Kevin Deverich and Associates run by Kevin Deverich.

 Also that year, Bonniwell released a solo album (Close) on Capitol Records.
 This recording marked a change in identity for Bonniwell, who not only chose to make gentle, sensitive music (contrasting that for which he was known), but also chose to record under the name of T.S.
 Bonniwell.
 The recording received minor label support and displeased Bonniwell enough that he left the music industry altogether.
 He entered a period of spiritual quest and internal soul-searching, grew a beard, sold everything he owned, and drove around the US in a Volkswagen bus.
+During this time he also briefly moved into soundtrack work and oversaw the scores to a handful of cult B movies, among them Night of the Witches (1970) and The Day of the Wolves (1971), both of which were re-released in 2024 by Real Gone Music.